MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-03.md

 ### [Azure CLI](#tab/azure-cli)

-Azure CLI commands can be run in the [Azure Cloud Shell](https://shell.azure.com/) or on a workstation with the [Azure CLI installed](/cli/azure/install-azure-cli).
+Azure CLI commands can be run on a workstation with the [Azure CLI installed](/cli/azure/install-azure-cli) installed or in [Azure Cloud Shell](https://shell.azure.com/).
+When running in Cloud Shell you can skip step 1.

 [!INCLUDE [Include showing how build an image in Azure with the Azure CLI](<./includes/tutorial-container-web-app/container-image-build-in-azure-cli.md>)]